Basics When Offering to Purchase Tri-Cities Washington Real Estate

 What is an offer?

 An offer is made once a home you want to purchase is found.
-The offer is a detailed document that becomes the contract for the sale if it is accepted by the seller.
+The offer is a detailed document that becomes the contract for the sale if the seller accepts it.
 A pre-printed contract form is used wherein information and clauses are added.
-It is then presented to the seller and he may accept, reject, or make a counter-offer.
-Have your attorney review the offer before presenting it.
+It is then presented to the seller, and he may accept, reject, or make a counteroffer.

 This is going to affect not only your life but the seller’s life as well.
 In writing an offer, you are making a decision that will affect how you and your family will live in the next years to come.
-The seller, in turn, will review your offer carefully as her future plans will be based on it.
+The seller, in turn, will review your offer carefully.

 Writing an Offer